open-feature/go-sdk-contrib/providers/ofrep/e2e/README.md

 `float-flag` requested as an integer is correctly a `TYPE_MISMATCH`, but `integer-flag` requested as a float returns `10.0` with no error, because JSON has one number type and `10` decodes to `float64`.
-No scenario covers that direction, and for a JSON protocol it is arguably right — but it means "strict numeric typing" here is strict in one direction only.
+That direction now has a scenario of its own — "An integer requested as a float is widened without loss", under `@numeric-coercion` — and it passes, because widening is the lossless direction.
+So the asymmetry is deliberate rather than untested: "strict numeric typing" here is strict only where being loose would lose information.